HalbFettKaese/apollonian-circles/README.md

 1. Start with 4 mutually tangent circles with bends $b_1, b_2, b_3, b_4$ and centers $z_1, z_2, z_3, z_4$, with $u_i:=z_ib_i$.
 2. A new circle that is tangent to the first three circles is given by $b_4' = 2(b_1+b_2+b_3)-b_4$ and $u_4'=2(u_1+u_2+u_3)-u_4$.

-### Notes

-You might have noticed that the circle bends are sometimes negative.
+[^1]: You may notice that the circle bends are sometimes negative.
 This simply determines whether other circles should be on a given circle's inside or outside.
 In general, two touching circles have one inside the other if the signs of their bends are different.
-The circles can be drawn to the screen as if their radius corresponds to the absolute value of their bend.
+For drawing a circle to the screen, you can always draw the circle using the absolute value of its bend.\
+  \
   Straight lines can also occur as part of these calculations, as they are degenerate forms of a circle in the case where there is 0 bend, or in other words, infinitely large circles.
 [Beyond the Descartes circle theorem](https://arxiv.org/abs/math/0101066) describes a method to deal with this using circle inversion, which doesn't even seem computationally complex, but my code worked well enough by just hiding the circles when they became too large, as there were already precision issues before the gigantic circles became straight lines.
+[^2]: According to the paper, the equation is derived by substituting $z_i$ with $z_i+w$ inside the complex Descartes' theorem for an arbitrary complex number $w$, and comparing the resulting coefficients on both sides of the equation for different powers of $w$, which supposedly leads to both the original Descartes' theorem and this new equation.
+However, the complex Descartes' theorem does not state that the equation must hold for non-zero values of $w$ while keeping the rest fixed, which, according to my understanding, would be necessary for directly equating the coefficients of the powers of $w$.
+I would appreciate insight on this.